Meet the Governors

 Chair of the Governing Body

 I became a Parent Governor at Hatch End High School in 2000 and in that year obtained £50,000 from the John Lyon Trust to pave the way for the school to become a Performing Arts College.
 I was appointed Chair of the Finance Staff and Premises Committee and then Chair of the Governing Body in 2006.
 I am an experienced and skilled director and senior manager in the voluntary and healthcare sectors with an excellent track record in leading and implementing major, innovative and sustainable organisational change.
-Teachers and school leadership staff deserve local community support to help them to provide the best possible education for our young people.
-This is why I became and remain a Governor.
-I am linked with the Science Department and involved with Pupil/Parent Perceptions.

 Mrs Kate Deed